EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Imposed etics and ethnocentrism

-Explanations of human aggression tend to focus on an industrialised Western point of view, and in so doing fail to consider the individuality and differences of other cultures.
-When another culture is judged in terms of the researcher’s own culture, it creates an imposed etic.
+Explanations of human aggression tend to focus on an industrialised Western point of view and fail to consider the individuality and differences of other cultures.
+Judging another culture in terms of the researcher’s culture creates an imposed etic.

 Groups of humans are not always aggressive.

 Groups of humans are not always aggressive, and crowds do not always lead to aggression.
-Cassidy et al. (2007) researched behaviour during the Hindu festival of Mela, which has widespread crowds of up to 50 million people.
-Crowds behaved well and showed increased pro-social behaviour, which starkly contrasts the displays of self-aggression shown by Shiite Muslims, for example.
-This shows also that crowd behaviour and collective living can actually promote non-aggressive behaviour.
+Cassidy et al. (2007) researched behaviour during the Hindu festival of Mela, which has crowds of up to 50 million people.
+Crowds behaved well and showed increased pro-social behaviour, which starkly contrasts with the self-aggression displayed by Shiite Muslims, for example.
+This also indicates that crowd behaviour and collective living can promote non-aggressive behaviour.

 A single theory to account for aggression

-No single theory seems to adequately account for group displays of human aggression.
-The power-threat hypothesis, costly signalling theory, and xenophobia have all been suggested as causes, however many other theories may also contribute.
-Examples of other factors that could lead to group aggression include biological factors and personality dispositions.
-Deindividuation could also account for group behaviours, for example the extreme behaviours of lynch mobs could be explained as individuals losing their sense of responsibility and instead adopting the behaviour of the group.
+No single theory seems to account for group displays of human aggression adequately.
+The power-threat hypothesis, costly signalling theory, and xenophobia have all been suggested as causes.
+However, many other theories may also contribute.
+Other factors that could lead to group aggression include biological factors and personality dispositions.
+Deindividuation could also account for group behaviours, for example, the extreme behaviours of lynch mobs could be explained as individuals losing their sense of responsibility and instead adopting the group's behaviour.
 In deindividuation, individuals would never behave that way outside of a group setting, but in a crowd, they often do.

 Sports crowds emulate war.
 Is it a form of sublimation?
 It is only seen in contact group sports, not group sports like cricket.
 It is only the working class, though.

 Psychology as a science.
 Impossible area to research scientifically, especially war.
-Must rely on anthropological and historical evidence, at the best correlations.
+Must rely on anthropological and historical evidence, with the best correlations.

-Paints a depressing picture of humankind, are we really so intrinsically xenophobic and primed for war?
+Paints a depressing picture of humankind, are we so intrinsically xenophobic and primed for war?

 Alpha-biased theory.